abramsotocinal/Notejam-Django/README.md

 Project forked from https://github.com/komarserjio/notejam

-Specifically just Django.
+Upgraded from Django 1.4 to 1.11

-Updated from Django 1.4 to 1.11
+Updating README soon